Not a skier, pregnant, injured or just looking for something else? La Bresse in winter has a thousand other faces. Ten activities to try.

 10. Reading by the fire

 An underrated activity.
 Comfortable chalet, wood burner, hot drink, book or board game.
 Sometimes the very essence of a holiday.
-Book your chalet.
+Many chalets rented in La Bresse have a board game library: classics like Catan, Ticket to Ride, Carcassonne.
+Some owners also leave DVDs or streaming access.

 Frequently asked questions